UPPMAX/linux-command-line-201/docs/reflections/202506_course/README.md

 Python is not among
-[the courses we link to](https://uppmax.github.io/linux-command-line-201/courses/), but it is mentioned in the same newletter this course was part of (i.e. the NAISS newsletter).
+[the courses we link to](https://uppmax.github.io/linux-command-line-201/courses/), but it is mentioned in the same newsletter this course was part of (i.e. the NAISS newsletter).

 - Different file systems, efficient editing of text files using Vim